 The complexity and structure of your chart of accounts should be customized to suit your needs and goals.

-If you’re in a growth-oriented phase, your team might benefit from a detailed COA that categorizes accounts by department to track performance and manage budgets effectively.
+If you’re in a growth phase, your team may benefit from a detailed COA.
+It can group accounts by department.
+This helps you track results and manage budgets well.

 But if you’re running a small business or sole proprietorship, you’d likely benefit from a less complex COA.
 You’ll get less granularity from your financial data, but your COA will be much easier to manage.